 For an e-commerce business, it is crucial for integrating different payment methods for its consumers.
 The payment gateway should be safe and secure and should include credit card payments.
 Most of the e-commerce platforms also include the cash-on-delivery (COD) system which would be useful in different situations.

 The e-commerce companies that deal with consumer goods to trade need to have proper warehouses for the storage of goods.
 Such businesses need to secure a warehouse and also an efficient logistics service.
-If the jurisdiction is mainland, the companies also need to setup an office space.
-For mainland business setup procedure, the e-commerce companies would require the assistance of reputed business setup consultants who would make the company formation procedure smooth and quicker.
+If the jurisdiction is mainland, the companies also need to set up an office space.
+For mainland business setup procedures, the e-commerce companies would require the assistance of reputed business setup consultants who would make the company formation procedure smooth and quicker.

 The popularity of the e-commerce industry in Dubai is rising mainly due to factors including the emergence of a digital-savvy population, high digital penetration and the rise of mobile wallet payment methods.
 Moreover, a global pandemic like COVID-19 has turned out to be a blessing in disguise to the online shopping platforms in Dubai as consumer behaviour changed as a result of precautionary lockdowns.
 However, the entrepreneurs may find themselves confused about the jurisdiction to set up their company and the various regulations attached to it.